lgvalle/android-flux-todo-app/README.md

 Current trend is to adapt **[Clean Architecture][clean-architecture]**, a 2012 Uncle Bob proposal for web applications.

-I find Clean Architecture a little bit **over-engineered** for most of the Android apps out there.
+Although, Clean Architecture could be a little bit **over-engineered** for most of the Android apps out there.

 Typically **mobile apps live shorter than web apps**.
 Mobile technology is evolving so fast that any app released today is going to be completely deprecated in twelve months.